Edward the Confessor: Later reign

 In 1053, Edward ordered the assassination of the south Welsh prince Rhys ap Rhydderch in reprisal for a raid on England, and Rhys's head was delivered to him.
 In 1055, Gruffydd ap Llywelyn established himself as the ruler of Wales, and allied himself with Ælfgar of Mercia, who had been outlawed for treason.
 They defeated Earl Ralph at Hereford, and Harold had to collect forces from nearly all of England to drive the invaders back into Wales.
 Peace was concluded with the reinstatement of Ælfgar, who was able to succeed as Earl of Mercia on his father's death in 1057.
 Gruffydd swore an oath to be a faithful under-king of Edward. Ælfgar likely died in 1062, and his young son Edwin was allowed to succeed as Earl of Mercia, but Harold then launched a surprise attack on Gruffydd.
 He escaped, but when Harold and Tostig attacked again the following year, he retreated and was killed by Welsh enemies.
 Edward and Harold were then able to impose vassalage on some Welsh princes.

 In October 1065, Harold's brother, Tostig, Earl of Northumbria, was hunting with the king when his thegns in Northumbria rebelled against his rule, which they claimed was oppressive, and killed some 200 of his followers.
 They nominated Morcar, the brother of Edwin of Mercia, as earl and invited the brothers to join them in marching south.
 They met Harold at Northampton, and Tostig accused Harold before the king of conspiring with the rebels.
 Tostig seems to have been a favourite with the king and queen, who demanded that the revolt be suppressed, but neither Harold nor anyone else would fight to support Tostig.
 Edward was forced to submit to his banishment, and the humiliation may have caused a series of strokes which led to his death.
 He was too weak to attend the consecration of his new church at Westminster, which had been substantially completed in 1065, on 28 December.

-Edward probably entrusted the kingdom to Harold and Edith shortly before he died on 5 January 1066.
+Edward probably entrusted the kingdom to Harold and Edith shortly before he died at Westminster on 5 January 1066.
 On 6 January he was buried in Westminster Abbey, and Harold was crowned on the same day.